rstats-tartu/drink-drivers/explore.md

 ## Explore

-Let’s have a look how this dataset looks like and what variables it has
+Let’s have a look how this dataset looks like and what kind of variables it has in it.

 ``` r
 skim(violations)